AdamXweb/AdamXweb.github.io/content/blog/speeding-up-e-mails-and-ditching-the-mx-server.md

 ![](/uploads/screen-shot-2020-07-30-at-4-42-49-pm.png)

-f
+Select the type of app as Mail, and I'd recommend writing some other custom text so you'll know what it is later on.

 ![](/uploads/screen-shot-2020-07-30-at-4-37-43-pm.png)

-Name it if you like so you don't forget.

 ![](/uploads/screen-shot-2020-07-30-at-4-42-16-pm.png)

-You need to keep this window open or copy the password somewhere to paste into the next step's SMTP password below.
+You need to keep this window open or copy the password somewhere as this is what we're going to paste into the next step's SMTP password area below.

 ##### Open Gmail